 The image is scaled down proportionally.

 100% Width Images

-Your generated thumbnail image often needs to be shown at 100% width, rather than the width you define to generate a thumbnail.
-So in that case, you just need to add a style attribute to set the width or height appropriately:
+Images often need to be shown at 100% width, overriding what has been set within the width attribute in order to generate a thumbnail.
+In that case, you can use the style attribute to set the width or height appropriately: